 The Career Development Office helps students develop cover letters and resumes.
 Mock interview sessions are offered that can be taped for later review.
 The office also provides job listings in specific curriculums.
 The staff contacts employers and helps place students in jobs.
 Lists of starting salaries are available.
 Alumni are also welcome to use the services.

-Counseling Services - where students can go for help with academic stress, college adjustments, relationship conflict, drinking, drug abuse, depression, suicide, and adult problems.
+Counseling is provided in Health and Wellness Services, located in TA Parish Hall, where students can go for help with academic stress, college adjustments, relationship conflict, drinking, drug abuse, depression, suicide, and adult problems.
 Both individual and group sessions are available.
 All counseling provided is strictly confidential.

-The Learning Center (TLC) - provides students with peer tutoring services.
+The Student Success Center, located in the Student Development Center, provides students with peer tutoring services.
 These tutors meet with the student when it is mutually convenient.
 The peer tutors are students who have previously completed the course with a B average or better.
 Professional tutors are also available.

-Alfred State offers more than 70 academic programs at the baccalaureate, associate, and certificate levels.
-They fall within the areas of Arts and Sciences, Applied Technology, and Management and Engineering Technology.
+Alfred State offers more than 70 academic majors at the baccalaureate, associate, and certificate levels.
+They fall within the areas of Arts and Sciences; Applied Technology; and Architecture, Management and Engineering Technology.

-Yes, full-time, matriculated students can cross register for courses at certain participating colleges for courses not available at Alfred State College.
+Yes, full-time, matriculated students can cross register for courses at certain participating colleges for courses not available at Alfred State.
 Cross registration is only allowed for the fall and spring semesters.
-Tuition is not assessed but students must pay any fees required by the visited school.
+Tuition is not assessed but students must pay any fees required by the other school.

 This is called challenging a course and you must be a matriculated student in order to do so.
 If you have already earned a grade in the particular course or are currently registered in the course, you cannot challenge it.
 You can see if a course can be challenged by contacting the department chair of that particular academic area.
 If they agree to process the challenge, you must take and pass an exam.
 Various fees will apply.

 The room cost is based on the type (standard double, single, or townhouse) and/or size (small, large, or double single) of room.
-Each residential student is required to get a meal plan which should be figured in when you're doing your budget.
+Each residential student is required to purchase a meal plan which should be figured in when you're planning your budget.